Weymouth & Portland

 Discover Weymouth, one of the true gems of the Dorset coastline ,and host venue of the London 2012 Olympic and Paralympic sailing events.

 A stroll along the promenade is a must!
 Take in the beautiful surroundings and atmosphere that this town has to offer.
 You will find a wealth of restaurants, bars and shops along with various seasonal events by the sea front, including an original seaside Punch and Judy show!
 There is also a local market held on a Thursday.

 Sandworld is a must if you’re visiting Weymouth with the family.
-Incredible sand sculptures ranging from 2m to 5 m high all made from pure sand by competing World class International sand artists.
+Incredible sand sculptures ranging from 2m to 5 m high all made from the sand from Weymouth bay by competing World class International sand artists.
 Be inspired and even have a go at sculpting yourself in their undercover sand pit.
 The festival is the first to open of it’s kind in the area, and one of few that takes place in the UK.
 The park is wheelchair and dog friendly, too!
 It is open April – November.

 Nothe Fort is located at the entrance to Weymouth Harbour.
 The Fort is a labyrinth of underground passageways and outdoor areas with stunning views of the Jurassic Coast.
-You don’t have to be a military enthusiast it’s a great day out for all the family with lots to see and explore.
+You don’t have to be a military enthusiast because it’s a great day out for all the family with lots to see and explore.
 Enjoy interactive displays and exhibitions in the museum and learn about the rich history of the Fort – but beware- Some claim it’s haunted!

 Abbotsbury Subtropical Gardens are another must if you’re visiting the area.
 Enjoy the calm and tranquillity of nature at it’s finest.
 Voted HHA Garden of the Year 2012, these gardens were established in 1765 by the first Countess of Ilchester as a kitchen garden for her nearby castle.
 They have developed since then into a magnificent 30 acre garden filled with rare and exotic plants from all over the world.
-A fantastic experience for both children and adults, the gardens cater very well for children and often have events running throughout the year.
+A fantastic experience for both children and adults.
+The gardens cater very well for children and often have events running throughout the year.

 Cottages in Portland Cytringham Cottage